-Allow a safe distance to stop; follow no closer than one combined tow vehicle/RV length for each 10 mph.
+Allow a safe distance to stop; follow no closer than one vehicle length for each 10 mph.
 Pump the brake pedal lightly to stop on wet or icy roads.
 If you start to slide, turn the wheel in the direction of the slide.
 Do not "slam on" the brakes; a sudden stop may increase the slide and could cause your unit to jackknife.
-For detailed information about your RV unit's brake system, see APPENDIX C: TRAILER BRAKES in this manual.